 There are two written examinations on two papers.
 Paper 1 (Reading Passages Extended) comprises three passages and short answer questions involving summary skills, vocabulary, literary analysis and adaptation.
 You have to (i) understand and collate explicit meanings; (ii) understand, explain and collate implicit meanings and attitudes; and (iii) select, analyse and evaluate what is relevant to specific purposes.

 Paper 2 (Directed Writing and Composition) is divided into two sections.
 In Section A (Directed Writing), you read one or more short unseen texts.
 You then use and develop the information given in another form, eg a letter, a report, a speech or a dialogue.
 In Section B (Composition), you write one composition from a choice of argumentative, discursive, descriptive and narrative titles.
 Both papers last 2 hours and are worth 50% each.

-Reading reading that should take place during the course of the teaching.
+There is no specific text for English Language but the department will provide guidance as to the reading that should take place during the course of the teaching.
 We recommend as a base point that students should become regular readers of novels and be looking at a quality newspaper daily.
 Both these activities will augment students' own literary style, increase breadth of vocabulary and build comprehension and summary skills.